 The focus shifts to the design-led as London Design Festival hits the capital from 12-20th, featuring a host of creative events that reinforce the UK’s global significance as a design hub.
 This gathering comprises events including Design London [CANCELLED] (previously 100% Design) at a new venue, Magazine London, Greenwich from 16-19th, London Design Fair (at Truman Brewery from 17-20th), and designjunction.

 Autumn Long Point will see Long Eaton’s finest open their showrooms once again following the spring event, from 21st-23rd.
 This week also features the UK’s key bed industry event, the Bed Show [CANCELLED], which runs from 22nd-23rd at The International Centre, Telford.
 This popular exhibition features beds, bedmaking machinery and components from National Bed Federation (NBF) members.

 The Autumn Furniture Show, organised by the Minerva Furniture Group but open to the general trade, takes place at the National Agriculture & Exhibition Centre, Stoneleigh Park, from 6-7th, promising plentiful buying opportunities.

-The Furniture Makers Company’s Young Furniture Makers Exhibition, a celebration of student craft, held at the Dutch Church and Furniture Makers’ Hall in Austin Friars, London, will take place on 7th, while high-end showcase Decorex International is back at London’s Olympia from 11-14th, concluding a busy sourcing calendar for domestic furniture and furnishings.
+The Furniture Makers Company’s Young Furniture Makers Exhibition, a celebration of student craft, held at the Dutch Church and Furniture Makers’ Hall in Austin Friars, London, will take place on 7th, while high-end showcase Decorex International [CANCELLED, ONLINE ONLY ]is back at London’s Olympia from 11-14th, concluding a busy sourcing calendar for domestic furniture and furnishings.

 Given the market’s uncertainties and changing plans, anyone interested in visiting any of these shows should check the official websites before attending, and pre-register when possible.
 A full calendar of national and international exhibitions can also be found on the Furniture News website.